theramiyer/blog/content/post/2019/how-to-survive-a-heart-attack-when-alone.md

 8. Call someone for help---a friend, a neighbour, or someone nearby.
 They could help guide the ambulance or with the hospitalisation.
 9. Stay put.
 Wait for help to arrive.

 These days, medical technology has advanced enough to help you monitor your general cardiovascular parameters.
-For instance, [a pulse oximeter](https://amzn.to/30rgbPX) tells you the saturation of oxygen in your blood.
-You can keep an eye on your blood pressure on a regular basis by measuring it every day using a [BP monitor](https://amzn.to/3kFuLua).
-My mother's physician likes to see a trend of it over a period of a couple of weeks so that he can tune her medicines accordingly---we maintain an [Excel sheet](https://amzn.to/3Dp3zYg) for it.
-Some monitors [like this one](https://amzn.to/3wKDGzz) even connect to your phone to keep a trend.
+For instance, {{< amazon "a pulse oximeter" "https://amzn.to/30rgbPX" >}} tells you the saturation of oxygen in your blood.
+You can keep an eye on your blood pressure on a regular basis by measuring it every day using a {{< amazon "BP monitor" "https://amzn.to/3kFuLua" >}}.
+My mother's physician likes to see a trend of it over a period of a couple of weeks so that he can tune her medicines accordingly---we maintain an {{< amazon "Excel sheet" "https://amzn.to/3Dp3zYg" >}} for it.
+Some monitors {{< amazon "like this one" "https://amzn.to/3wKDGzz" >}} even connect to your phone to keep a trend.

 ## What about the self-CPR